 Pandemic or no pandemic, the show must go on, and thus the Oscars will be held two months late, on April 25, 2021.
 Back in January 2020, Sundance launched a few movies, including Lee Isaac Chung’s jury and audience prize-winner “Minari” (A24), starring Steven Yeun, who scored SAG, Indie Spirit, and Critics Choice Awards nods, while the movie landed a coveted SAG Ensemble nomination.
-Also launched at Sundance was “The Father” (Sony Pictures Classics), starring Oscar-winner Anthony Hopkins (“The Silence of the Lambs”), who gives a tour-de-force performance opposite Olivia Colman as his daughter, and earned more kudos at the slimmed-down fall film festivals.
+Also launched at Sundance was “The Father” (Sony Pictures Classics), starring Oscar-winner Anthony Hopkins (“The Silence of the Lambs”), who gives a tour-de-force performance opposite Olivia Colman as his daughter; both landed Globe, SAG, and CCA mentions, and Hopkins won the BAFTA.

 While it debuted back at TIFF 2019, Amazon is pushing Darius Marder’s riveting “Sound of Metal” (November 20), about a recovering addict and heavy-metal drummer (Riz Ahmed) who loses his hearing.
-Like “Whiplash,” look for this film to register across several categories, as it’s landing every possible slot, including Globe, Indie Spirit, SAG, CCA, BAFTA, and a Gotham win.
+Like “Whiplash,” this film has registered across several categories, as it’s landing every possible slot, including Globe, Indie Spirit, SAG, CCA, BAFTA, and a Gotham win.

 Chadwick Boseman (“Ma Rainey’s Black Bottom”)

 Steven Yeun (“Minari”)